LoganPearce20/Sentiment-Analysis/README.md

 3) Word Cloud
 <img src="Plots/WordCloud.png" alt="Financial Institutions Performance by Month" width="600" height="300">

-* The general sentiment surrounding these financial institutions performance is overall negative with words like "haphazard", "craziness","faltered", and "loathing", etc. occuring at a significant rate
+* The general sentiment surrounding these financial institutions performance is overall negative with words like "degradation", "unforgiving","shocking", and "oppress", "disparage" etc. occuring at a significant rate

 4A) Company Comparison Table (Best Performing Financial Institutions)